MicrosoftDocs/cpp-docs/docs/windows/how-to-create-a-resource-script-file.md

 ### To create a resource

-You can create a new resource using the following:
+You can create a new resource using one of the following:

 - In **Resource View**, select your .rc file, then use **Edit** > **Add Resource** and choose the type of resource to add to your project.